-Global LF Series Pure Sine Wave Inverter is a combination of an inverter and battery charger with an AC auto-transfer switch into one complete system with a peak conversion efficiency of 88%.

-It is packed with unique features and it is one of the most advanced inverter/chargers on the market today.
+The Global LF Series Pure Sine Wave Inverter Charger product line is a combination of an inverter and battery charger with an AC auto-transfer switch into one complete system with a peak conversion efficiency of 88%.
+It is packed with unique features and it is one of the most advanced inverter chargers on the market today.
 It features power factor correction, sophisticated multi-stage charging and pure sine wave output with unprecedentedly high surge capability to meet demanding power needs of inductive loads without damaging the equipment.

-When utility AC power cuts off(or falls out of acceptable range), the transfer relay is de-energized and the load is automatically transferred to Inverter mode.
+When utility AC power cuts off (or falls out of acceptable range), the transfer relay is de-energized and the load is automatically transferred to Inverter mode.
 Once the qualified AC power is restored the relay is reenergized and the load is automatically reconnected to AC bypass mode.

-The Global LF Series Inverter is equipped with a powerful smart charger.

-The overload capacity is 300% of continuous output for up to 20 seconds to reliably support tools and equipment.
+The Global LF Series Inverter is equipped with a powerful four stage smart charger and includes an auto generator start feature.
+The overload capacity of the inverter charger products is 300% of continuous output for up to 20 seconds to reliably support tools and equipment.

 Another important feature is that the inverter can be easily customized to Battery priority via a DIP switch.
 This helps to extract maximum power from the battery in renewable energy systems such as solar and wind.

-The Global LF Series Pure Sine Wave Inverter is suitable for Renewable energy systems in work trucks, RV, Marine and Emergency appliances.
+The Global LF Series Pure Sine Wave Inverter is suitable for renewable energy systems in work trucks, RV, marine and emergency appliances.